-Proposals that would improve the visual or recreational value of these sites will be supported.
-Any proposals affecting Walls Field and its setting should conserve and if possible enhance its value as a Scheduled Monument.
+Proposals that would improve the visual or recreational value of this area will be supported, particularly if they form part of a comprehensive strategy for improved public access and historic conservation and interpretation.
+Any proposals affecting Walls Field and its setting should conserve, and where possible enhance, its value as a scheduled monument.